kouzouman/dos-postgresql-js/README.md

-# dos-postgresql-js
+# dos-posgresql-js

-Library for PostgreSQL Wrapper
+Library for PostgreSQL Wrapper.